tipcoin-dev/tipcoin/doc/tor.md

-# TOR SUPPORT IN MONACOIN
+# TOR SUPPORT IN TIPCOIN

 It is possible to run Tipcoin Core as a Tor hidden service, and connect to such services.